Understanding Flood Insurance in the USA

 National Flood Insurance Program (NFIP)

-The NFIP, managed by FEMA, is the primary provider of flood insurance policies.
-Available through participating insurance agents, it offers standard coverage limits.
+The NFIP, managed by FEMA, is the main provider of flood insurance.
+You can get policies through agents who participate.
+They offer standard coverage limits.

 Private Flood Insurance Options

-Private insurers may offer higher coverage limits and broader protections, sometimes at competitive prices.
+Private insurers offer higher coverage limits and broader protections.
+They might be more affordable too.

 Common Myths About Flood Insurance